Infante Francisco de Paula of Spain: Exile

 For the next six years all the members of the Spanish royal family lived in exile.
 Ferdinand VII, his brother Infante Don Carlos and their uncle, old Infante Don Antonio, were confined under close surveillance at the Château de Valençay.
 Francisco de Paula, still a teenager, was the only child allowed to accompany his parents in exile in France.

-King Carlos IV, the Queen and Infante Francisco de Paula, always followed by Godoy, were installed at the Château de Compiègne to the north-east of Paris.
+King Charles IV, the Queen and Infante Francisco de Paula, always followed by Godoy, were installed at the Château de Compiègne to the north-east of Paris.
 Looking for a warmer climate, they moved to Marseille in October 1808.
 They spent the next four years there, under increasingly strained circumstances.
 The Infante's sister, the former Queen of Etruria, was imprisoned in a convent in Rome by Napoleon.
 In order to be closer to her – and with fond memories of their early years in Naples and Parma – Francisco de Paula's parents moved with him to Rome in July 1812.
 They settled at Palazzo Borghese.
 During the Hundred Days, following Napoleon's escape from Elba, Murat, who had been King of Naples since 1808, marched on Rome in the Emperor's name.
 The family fled to Verona.
 After Napoleon's final defeat, the Spanish royal party returned to Rome, moving to Palazzo Barberini.

 While in exile, Francisco de Paula's education was neglected.
 Godoy, who shared the same household with the deposed royal family, gave him some classes.
 In Rome, Francisco de Paula's parents tried to lead him to a career in the Church.
 He received minor orders, wore religious garments daily and the Pope offered to make him cardinal.
 However Francisco de Paula had no real inclination for clerical life.
 With no sibling near his age, Francisco's constant companion was Godoy's daughter, Carlota de Godoy Borbon, Duchess of Sueca.
 In 1814 Francisco de Paula was twenty years old and Carlota was fourteen.
 As they were fond of each other, Queen Maria Luisa wished them to marry.
 Francisco de Paula was reluctant.
-Unhappy with Godoy's overwhelming presence and the corruption around him, the Infante wrote to his brother the king, asking him to be permitted to renounce his religious orders, and be allowed to follow a career in the Spanish army instead.
+Unhappy with Godoy's overwhelming presence and the corruption around him, the Infante wrote to his brother the King, asking him to be permitted to renounce his religious orders, and be allowed to follow a career in the Spanish Army instead.
 Ferdinand VII, restored to the Spanish throne after Napoleon's fall, called his brother back to Spain in order to frustrate the prospect of a wedding with Godoy's daughter.
-By August 1816, both Carlos IV and Queen Maria Luisa allowed their youngest son to leave as his behaviour in Rome had created concern.
+By August 1816, both Charles IV and Queen Maria Luisa allowed their youngest son to leave as his behaviour in Rome had created concern.